 - Set up time: Set up is slower than a hard shell and you’re likely to be clambering around your rig undoing the zip to the cover, pulling on straps etc. This difficulty increases exponentially, if you’re driving a lifted vehicle.

-As we said at the beginning, anyway you cut it, buying a Roof Top Tent is an expensive investment into the lifestyle of Vehicle Supported Adventure.
+As we said at the beginning, anyway you cut it, Roof Top Tents are an expensive investment into the lifestyle of Vehicle Supported Adventure.
 That being said, our personal experiences with multiple soft and hard shell brands over the years, have been excellent and we consider it an investment worth making.
 For the past three years we’ve been using hard shells on both our Jeeps and our decision was based on a combination of trying to reduce noise and wind drag, plus ease of set up.
 We drive long distances and rarely stay in one place for more than one night, so this is an important factor for us after a long day in the saddle.

 To conclude, our advice is to truly decide what your top needs and priorities are, before you begin the process of choosing a brand.
 Good luck and #TAPintoAdventure.